xtompie/dx/content/modularization.md

 **Globals, on purpose.**
 Modules live on the global scope, and that is the point: no IoC container, no event bus, no indirection nobody asked for.
 The prefix is the whole convention that keeps names apart, the same way BEM keeps CSS class names apart, by agreement, not by tooling.
+Modules can also nest under one object, as deep as a project wants.